Nolene-Human/SecureLogin/README.md

 ### Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, please open an issue or submit a pull request.
+Please open an issue or submit a pull request if you have any suggestions or improvements.

 ### License